HRT: fact-checking risks and benefits

 What is HRT?

-Hormone replacement therapy (HRT) is a treatment that replaces the hormones that decrease when you're going through the menopause, which can reduce the symptoms you're experiencing.
-HRT is given as two hormones, oestrogen and progesterone, if you have a womb (uterus) and as oestrogen-only if you no longer have a womb.
+Hormone replacement therapy (HRT) is a treatment that replaces the hormones that decrease when you're going through menopause, which can ease the symptoms you're having.
+HRT is given as two hormones, oestrogen and progesterone, if you have a womb (uterus) - and as oestrogen-only if you no longer have a womb.

 Types of HRT